 IBA benchmark data is available on a real-time, intraday or delayed basis through redistribution partners.
-For ICE LIBOR and ICE Swap Rate, intraday data is available 4 hours after original publication time and delayed data is available 24 hours after original publication time.
+For LIBOR and ICE Swap Rate, intraday data is available 4 hours after original publication time and delayed data is available 24 hours after original publication time.
 For LBMA Gold Price and LBMA Silver Price, intraday data is available 4 hours after original publication time and delayed data is available at midnight London time.

 Clients wishing to use or redistribute IBA’s benchmarks require a license.
 Further information on the types of licenses available can be found below.